Neufund/ESOP/README.md

-# Legal and smart contracts framework to implement Employee Stock Options Plan
+# Smart contracts and legal wrapper for implementing Employee Stock Options Plan

 There is a lot of stuff below on what ESOP is, how vesting works etc. If you are just interested in smart contract info go [here](#smart-contracts), for info on testing and deployment go [here](#development).

 ## What is ESOP and why we do it?
 ESOP stands for Employees Stock Options Plan.
-Many companies decide to involve their employees in company's success by offering them shares.
+Many companies decide to include employees in company's success by offering them shares.
 Shares are typically available in form of options (mostly due to tax reasons) and are converted directly into cash when company has an IPO or gets acquired.
-There is a lot of interesting reasoning behind various ESOP's structures and a lot of discussions when it works best and when not.
+There is a lot of interesting reasoning behind various ESOP structures and opinions when it works and when not.
 Here is a nice introduction: https://www.accion.org/sites/default/files/Accion%20Venture%20Lab%20-%20ESOP%20Best%20Practices.pdf

 Neufund preaches what it prays and offers its employees ESOP via a smart contract where options are represented as Ethereum tokens.
-On the other hand employees are still provided with ESOP terms in readable English (we call it *legal wrapper*) which are generated from before mentioned smart contract.
+Employees are still provided with ESOP terms in readable English (we call it *legal wrapper*) which is generated from before mentioned smart contract.
 Such construct replaces paper agreement employee signs and adds many interesting things on top.

-1. Process of assigning options, vesting and converting are immutable and transparent.
-That includes rules on changing rules.
+1. Process of assigning options, vesting and converting are immutable and transparent (including rules on changing rules).
 Trustless trust is to large degree provided.
-2. It is enforceable in off-chain court like standard paper agreement, *however* as smart contracts are self-enforcing a need for legal action should be negligible!
+2. It is enforceable in off-chain court like standard paper agreement, *however* as smart contracts are self-enforcing a need for legal action should be negligible.
 3. Typical criticism of ESOP is that you need to wait till the exit or IPO to get your shares and money.
-This is too long for being a real incentive. **This is not the case with tokenized options.** Use of Ethereum token extends ways you can profit from your options.
+This is too long for being a real incentive. **This is not the case with tokenized options.** Use of Ethereum token extends opportunities to profit from options.
 For example **you can convert them into ERC20 compliant tokens when company is doing its ICO** or **make options directly trade-able** (via migration mechanism described later).
-4. Smart contracts are self-enforcing and do their own book keeping.
+4. Smart contracts are self-enforcing and do all calculations and bookkeeping.
 They are very cheap once written and tested.
-Together with companys/employee dapp (http://github.com/Neufund/...) [...]
+ESOP d-app UI (https://github.com/Neufund/ESOP-ui) is easy to deploy with minimal maintenance costs.

 ## ESOP Algorithm
 ### ESOP Roles and Lifecycles
 There are 3 main roles in ESOP project:
-1. `owner` which represents company's sysadmin - deploys and upgrades smart contracts.
+1. `owner` which represents company's sysadmin that deploys and upgrades smart contracts.
 2. `company` which represents company management.
 Transactions signed by this role are deemed to be executed by Neufund (in case of our ESOP deployment).
-There are several reasons to have a separate account for this, but primarily we do not want `owner` to execute any ESOP logic, instead we provide nice D-app which our CEO can directly use.
+There are several reasons to have a separate account for this, but primarily we do not want `owner` to execute any ESOP logic, instead we provide nice d-app which our can be used by non-technical people.
 3. `employee` which corresponds to employee receiving and exercising options.

 Employee life within ESOP starts when company offers him/her options.
 Employee should sign the offer within provided deadline.
-This starts his/her employment period (counted from so called `issue date`) If employee leaves company then he goes to terminated state which also stops the vesting.
-Employee may be also fired in which case s/he is simply removed from employees list.
-Finally when exit/ICO etc. happens, conversion offer is made by company to employee which when accepted puts employee in converted state.
+This starts his/her employment period (counted from so called `issue date`) If employee leaves company then he goes to `terminated` state which also stops the vesting.
+Employee may be also fired in which case s/he is removed from contract.
+Finally when exit/ICO etc. happens, conversion offer is made by company to employee which when accepted puts employee in `converted` state.
-Check `ESOPTypes.sol` for employees possible states and properties.
+Check `ESOPTypes.sol` for employee's possible states and properties.

 ESOP itself has simple lifecycle.
 When deployed, it is in `new` state.
 It is opened by providing configuration parameters by `company` role.
-At that point all functions involving employees may happen.
+At that point all actions involving employees may happen.
 When there is conversion event like exit, `company` will switch ESOP into `conversion` state in which options may be exercised by employees.

 ### Assigning new options
 Options are assigned to employees in two ways.